Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-Equipped with ears capable of detecting frequencies between 40 to 60,000 Hertz, dogs are blessed with a state-of-the-art hearing system far superior to humans.
-Humans, on the other hand, are capable of hearing between 20 and 20,000 Hertz..
-Frequencies humans are capable of hearing are often referred to as "sonic".
+Equipped with ears capable of detecting frequencies between 40 to 60,000 Hertz, dogs are blessed with a state-of-the-art hearing system that is far superior to humans.
+Humans, on the other hand, are capable of hearing between 20 and 20,000 Hertz.
+Frequencies humans are capable of hearing are often referred to as sonic.
 Frequencies that are higher in pitch and not detectable by humans are known as ultrasonic.

 However, dogs do not bark only as a reaction to noises.
 Their other senses may also detect stimuli which may cause a big barking spell.
-Equipped about 220 million olfactory receptors in their noses, dogs are also blessed with a superior sense of smell especially when compared to humans to the mere 5–6 million receptors in people.
+Equipped with about 220 million olfactory receptors in their noses, dogs are also blessed with a superior sense of smell, especially when compared to humans, who have a mere 5–6 million receptors in people.

 What May Be Causing Unexplained Barking?

 So, what is causing Rover to bark repeatedly when there is nothing there?
 It is hard to say—if only we had the powerful ears and noses and the mind of a dog!
 We can, however, make some assumptions at times.
 The following are some common causes for otherwise unexplained barking in dogs.

 - Wild Critters: One of my client's German Shepherds was having odd barking spells in the evening.
 He used to seem to go crazy.
 And the owner's question, "What is it?" seemed to be making it much worse as the dog went into a frenzy, pacing and whining as if trying to explain something.
 The mystery was solved months later when they discovered to have a family of mice living right under the front deck and parts of the basement.
 Their dog was right, and now that the mice have been exterminated, the dog is much calmer in the evenings.